Facts & Recommendations

-Furthermore, it has been proven that vitamin D contributes to the maintenance of normal muscle function, supports the immune system plays a role in the cell division and participates in the process of insulin secretion
+Furthermore, it has been proven that vitamin D contributes to the maintenance of normal muscle function, supports the immune system plays a role in the cell division and participates in the process of insulin secretion.

 Vitamin D3 deficiency

-The main risk factors given are:
+The most important risk factors are:

 Consequences of a vitamin D3 deficiency

 Low levels of vitamin D3 are associated with a poor bone health (which can lead to osteoporosis).